A Gapless Phase with Haagerup Symmetry

 The general considerations of condensable algebras in the SymTFT furthermore implies that the CFT (\ref{bingo}) should arise as a relevant deformation of the single-universe Haagerup CFT.
-Thus, we certainly have not solved this specific long-standing problem, but have provided one (and to our knowledge the first concrete proposal for an) RCFT that has Haagerup symmetry, where the symmetry action can be realised concretely and that admits relevant deformations to the gapped phases with Haagerup symmetry.
+Thus, we certainly have not solved this specific long-standing problem, but have provided one (and to our knowledge the first concrete proposal for an) RCFT that has Haagerup symmetry, where the symmetry action can be realized concretely and that admits relevant deformations to the gapped phases with Haagerup symmetry.
 This in itself seems a noteworthy observation, and certainly another constraint on the yet to be uncovered single-universe Haagerup CFT.

-The analysis that we presented here can be applied to any fusion category symmetry.
-It may indeed be interesting to extend this to other examples where no CFT realising that categorical symmetry is known, see e.g. \cite{grossman2016brauer,hong2008exotic}.
+The analysis that we presented here can be applied to any fusion category symmetry and it would be interesting to apply to other setups where CFTs realising that categorical symmetry are unknown \cite{grossman2016brauer,hong2008exotic}.